Back to blog

 What metrics matter most in a cloud performance audit?

-The most useful metrics connect user experience to technical causes: p95 and p99 latency, error rates, throughput, queue age, database wait time, slow queries, CPU and memory utilization, network throughput, cache hit rate, autoscaling events, and cost per successful transaction.
+The most useful metrics connect user impact to technical evidence: p95 and p99 latency, error rates, throughput, job duration, database wait time, lock time, cache hit ratio, autoscaling events, CPU, memory, network, CDN cache ratio, and cost per successful transaction or tenant.

 Cloud PerformancePerformance AuditObservabilityAutoscaling